 22.14 Over-18 areas within FECs that admit under-18s, must be separated by a barrier with prominently displayed notices at the entrance stating that under-18s are not allowed in that area and with adequate supervision in place to ensure that children and young persons are not able to access these areas or the category C machines.
 Supervision may be done either by placing the terminals within the line of sight of an official of the operator or via monitored CCTV.

 22.15 The consumption of alcohol in licensed FECs is prohibited at any time during which facilities for gambling are being provided.
+Additionally in Scotland the sale of alcohol on the premises is specifically prohibited.
 A notice stating this should be displayed in a prominent position on the premises.